-- Generate a certificate signing request (CSR) that you send to the CA to request a certificate. - ✦ Generate a self-signed certificate. - Generate a private key file.
+- Generate a certificate signing request (CSR) that you send to the CA to request a certificate. - Generate a self-signed certificate and act as your own CA. - Generate a private key file.
 A private key file is created when you generate the CSR or the self-signed certificate. - ◆ Create a key certificate file that combines the certificate file with the private key file.
 For information on generating a key certificate file, refer to Generating a Key Certificate File for a CA Certificate on page 24 or Generating a Key Certificate File for a Self-Signed Certificate Using Certificate Wizard on page 24.